budvinchathura/budvinchathura.github.io/index.md

 # About

-I am a graduate research assistant at <a href="https://www.cs.utah.edu/" target="_blank" rel="noopener noreferrer">Kahlert School of Computing</a>, The University of Utah.
-I am supervised by <a href="https://users.cs.utah.edu/~hari/" target="_blank" rel="noopener noreferrer"> Prof. Hari Sundar</a>.
+I am a graduate research assistant at <a href="https://engineering.tufts.edu/cs/" target="_blank" rel="noopener noreferrer">Department of Computer Science </a>, Tufts University.
+I am supervised by <a href="https://facultyprofiles.tufts.edu/hari-sundar" target="_blank" rel="noopener noreferrer"> Prof. Hari Sundar</a>.
 Before that I got my bachelor's degree from <a href="https://cse.mrt.ac.lk/" target="_blank" rel="noopener noreferrer"> Department of Computer Science & Engineering </a>,  University of Moratuwa, Sri Lanka.

 My primary research is in the intersection of scientific computations on distributed systems and graph decomposition.
 I am interested in utilizing graph algorithms to optimize computation and communication costs in scientific computations.
 I am also interested in building compilers for Domain Specific Languages for Partial Differential Equation solvers.